Dog Auctions and USDA Dog Breeders

 The article proudly showcases two high volume dog kennels as if they are the industry standard, but this is also very misleading, there is no industry standard dog kennel.
 The below photos taken by USDA inspectors, during routine inspections and are a few examples of how different USDA kennels can be and the conditions dogs are allowed to live in.
 There are hundreds of these photos available to the public.

 USDA “breeders” are only required to provide minimal housing care standards for the dogs.
 Most people would consider these housing standards inadequate.
 They are not living in cages with fluffy beds or sleeping in baskets by the fireplace.
-Please read the inspection report for one kennel where the dogs have been living in the dark.

 USDA inspectors are there to keep the “breeders” in business, very rarely do they close a “breeder” down for abuse or cruelty.
 They use Animal Welfare Act violations as “teaching moments” and are known to overlook abuse and cruelty.
 If you read the Animal Welfare Act you would see it lays out minimal care standards that to most would be considered basic survival standards.
 In fact, USDA inspection reports acquired, show the widespread lack of vet care and give reference to the daily abuse and suffering the dogs endure in America’s federally licensed USDA commercial dog breeding facilities.